shenwei356/csvtk/doc/docs/usage.md

   csvtk [command]

 Available Commands:
-  csv2md      convert CSV to markdown format csv2tab     convert CSV to tabular format cut         select parts of fields filter      filter rows by values of selected fields with artithmetic expression filter2     filter rows by awk-like artithmetic/string expressions freq        frequencies of selected fields gather      gather columns into key-value pairs grep        grep data by selected fields with patterns/regular expressions head        print first N records headers     print headers help        Help about any command inter       intersection of multiple files join        join multiple CSV files by selected fields mutate      create new column from selected fields by regular expression plot        plot common figures pretty      convert CSV to readable aligned table rename      rename column names rename2     rename column names by regular expression replace     replace data of selected fields by regular expression sample      sampling by proportion sort        sort by selected fields space2tab   convert space delimited format to CSV stats       summary of CSV file stats2      summary of selected digital fields tab2csv     convert tabular format to CSV transpose   transpose CSV data uniq        unique data without sorting version     print version information and check for update
+  csv2md          convert CSV to markdown format csv2tab         convert CSV to tabular format cut             select parts of fields filter          filter rows by values of selected fields with artithmetic expression filter2         filter rows by awk-like artithmetic/string expressions freq            frequencies of selected fields gather          gather columns into key-value pairs genautocomplete generate shell autocompletion script grep            grep data by selected fields with patterns/regular expressions head            print first N records headers         print headers help            Help about any command inter           intersection of multiple files join            join multiple CSV files by selected fields mutate          create new column from selected fields by regular expression mutate2         create new column from selected fields by awk-like artithmetic/string expressions plot            plot common figures pretty          convert CSV to readable aligned table rename          rename column names rename2         rename column names by regular expression replace         replace data of selected fields by regular expression sample          sampling by proportion sort            sort by selected fields space2tab       convert space delimited format to CSV stats           summary of CSV file stats2          summary of selected digital fields tab2csv         convert tabular format to CSV transpose       transpose CSV data uniq            unique data without sorting version         print version information and check for update

 Flags:
   -c, --chunk-size int         chunk size of CSV reader (default 50) -C, --comment-char string    lines starting with commment-character will be ignored. if your header row starts with '#', please assign "-C" another rare symbol, e.g. '$' (default "#")
-  -d, --delimiter string       delimiting character of the input CSV file (default ",") -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field
+  -d, --delimiter string       delimiting character of the input CSV file (default ",") -h, --help                   help for csvtk
+  -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field
   -H, --no-header-row          specifies that the input CSV file does not have header row -j, --num-cpus int           number of CPUs to use (default value depends on your computer) (default 4)